watvision/watvision.github.io/_posts/2018-01-29-First Full System Demo.md

 ##### Full System Demo

 We've made a demo video showing just how much our system can do.
-Check it out by clicking the link below.
+Check it out by clicking the image below.
 Make sure to turn up the volume to hear the Watvision system speaking!

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/HI3hGIS06DM/0.jpg)](http://www.youtube.com/watch?v=HI3hGIS06DM)